 Supported by a grant from the Illinois Juvenile Justice Commission, R&A staff has begun work on a 2004 version of the Annual Report.
 Staff is compiling county-level juvenile justice system and risk factor data into a single data report.
-Like the previous report, this version will also briefly summarize recent trends in these data over time and discuss emerging juvenile justice system issues in Illinois, including Balanced and Restorative Justice, the Illinois Juvenile Detention Alternatives Initiative, Disproportionate Minority Contact, and Redeploy Illinois.
+Like the previous report, this version will also summarize recent trends in these data over time and discuss emerging juvenile justice system issues in Illinois, including Balanced and Restorative Justice, the Illinois Juvenile Detention Alternatives Initiative, Disproportionate Minority Contact, and Redeploy Illinois.
+A draft for review should be complete late summer 2006.
+Staff also published a Research Bulletin focusing on juvenile justice system and risk factor trends in rural counties.